Irene Gonçalves

 Irene Maria Duarte Gonçalves (born 11 December 1984) is an Angolan retired footballer who played as a forward.
 Nicknamed Diva Demolidora (Destroyer Diva) or simply Demolidora (Destroyer), she is the historical top goalscorer of the Angola women's national team, which she has also captained.

 Club career

 Gonçalves has captained the women's team of Progresso Associação do Sambizanga.
 During the 2008 Angolan Women's Football League, she scored 22 goals in a single match, which many people consider a world record in women's football, but it is not internationally recognized.

 International career

-Gonçalves capped for Angola at senior level during the 2002 African Women's Championship and the 2010 African Women's Championship qualification (preliminary round).
+She made her debut on October 11, 2002, at the age of 17, after a teammate was sent off in the first game against the DRC in the final qualifiers.
+She then scored a penalty, qualifying Angola for the Africa Cup of Nations, where she scored the country's first goal.
+2002 African Women's Championship and the 2010 African Women's Championship qualification (preliminary round).